juh2600/git-cheatsheet/10-stage-commit.md

     git restore <filename>

+To stop tracking a file but leave it on your disk (WILL REMOVE the file from remote and others' disks when they pull changes):

+    git rm --cached <filename>

 ## Staging

 To stage all changes within the current directory and its children (use with caution; consider splitting up commits based on their purposes):